-- extenuating circumstances arise please discuss them with the instructor immediately. - All assignments must be completed and turned in on time in order to receive a grade for the course. - Late assignments will only be accepted if prior arrangements have been made with the instructor. - ➤ Professionalism must be maintained.
+- immediately. - ➤ All assignments must be completed and turned in on time in order to receive a grade for the course. - Late assignments will only be accepted if prior arrangements have been made with the instructor. - ➤ Professionalism must be maintained.
 This is a professional course of study which prepares students to be responsible, accountable, and inspiring educators in preparing our greatest assets, our children, for a successful future.
 As an educator you will additionally be responsible to parents, colleagues, and the community which should not be taken lightly.
 Enthusiasm and dedication to your coursework will better prepare you in engaging children in the learning process.
 Behaviors considered unprofessional will be addressed on an individual basis. - > Student Syllabus Guidelines: www.shsu.edu/syllabus